Lemanetwork/Lemanetwork/README.md

 🐱‍🏍 One of my passions is helping others, and for that reason, I can happily share that I served as a volunteer for 4 years in Africa, which means I have around 5 years of experience working and volunteering in humanitarian projects and education.

-👨‍💻 Currently I am focused on creating projects, and working very hard on mastering my Full Stack Developer Skills:
+👨‍💻 Currently, I am studying Python, preparing myself for the AWS Cloud Practitioner certification, and working very hard to master my skills as a Full Stack Developer:
 - JavaScript
 - React
 - Redux